kiran-foundation/website/src/content/support-form/card.md

 ---
-button: "Continue the support"
+button: "Continue to support"
-description: "Support our cause with a yearly donation of ILakh or a monthly donation of 10K."
+description: "will make a real difference.
+We truly appreciate your support."
-total: "Total Help"
+total: "Your gift of"
 ---